Preview Panel

 Can I resize the preview panel?

 Section titled “Can I resize the preview panel?”The preview panel has a fixed width determined by the layout.
-You can expand it to fullscreen, but there’s no drag-to-resize.
-Close the sidebar if you want more room for the preview in the three-column layout.
+You can expand it by using fullscreen mode or closing the sidebar.

 Do all token categories have a preview?

-Section titled “Do all token categories have a preview?”The preview is primarily focused on components (buttons, badges, inputs) and visual tokens (colors, typography, spacing).
-Some token categories like Z-Index, Breakpoints, and Layout don’t have dedicated preview content — these are better evaluated in context within your actual application.
+Section titled “Do all token categories have a preview?”The preview covers all supported components and visual tokens (colors, typography).
+Token categories like Z-Index, Breakpoints, and Layout don’t have dedicated preview pages — these are better evaluated in context within your actual application.

 Why is the preview black/empty when I first open it?

 Section titled “Why is the preview black/empty when I first open it?”Make sure you have the correct background selected.
 If the background is set to a dark surface color and your components use dark-colored text, they may be hard to see.
-Try switching to “Neutral Subtle” or “Contrast Light” as the background.
+Try switching to “Contrast Light” or “Neutral Subtle” as the background.